-Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the cities wealthy manufacturing past – though there is also plenty of modern and engaging arts and culture attractions to remind you, this is not a city that time forgot.
+Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the cities wealthy manufacturing past.
+Though there is also plenty of engaging arts and cultural attractions to remind you, this is not a city that time forgot.

-In among all these dream houses, you’ll find an affluence of trendy coffee shops, intimate theatres, innovative restaurants and great places to grab a drink.
-This is a student town, after all, with the famous Brown University on College Hill – any town with this many students has to work to stay hip and relevant, and luckily Providence has done just that.
+In among all these dream houses, you’ll find an abundance of trendy coffee shops, intimate theatres, innovative restaurants, and great places to grab a drink.
+Providence is a student town; after all, with the famous Brown University on College Hill – any city with this many students has to work to stay hip and relevant, and luckily Providence has done just that.